ClickCease

 Now, that recall has been expanded to include 71 products, including meat intended for slicing at delis and some meat and poultry products, produced from May 10 to July 29 under the Boar’s Head and Old Country brand names.

-The products included in the recall have “sell by” dates ranging from July 29 through Oct.
-17, 2024, and were distributed to locations nationwide and some to the Cayman Islands, Dominican Republic, Mexico and Panama.
+The products included in the recall have “sell by” dates ranging from July 29 through October 17, 2024, and were distributed nationwide, some to the Cayman Islands, the Dominican Republic, Mexico, and Panama.

 According to Boar’s Head, the recall started after a Maryland Department of Health sample of liverwurst tested positive for listeria.
 Health officials in that state further tested and determined that the product sample “tested positive for the outbreak strain.”